 Rain’s shoulders sagged.
 She dragged herself into her bedroom to peel off her wet clothes before making her way to the back bedroom of the apartment.
 Taking a quick pause at the door reign in her emotions, she pushed it open and smiled at the sight before her.

-Her precocious, three-year-old daughter was pacing back in forth in front of her collection of dolls and stuffed animals, giving them a lecture on the harmful effects of too much television.
+Her precocious, six-year-old daughter was pacing back in forth in front of her collection of dolls and stuffed animals, giving them a lecture on the harmful effects of too much television.

 “Can I sit in on the lesson?”